basecamp/policies/privacy/regulations/index.md

 There are national US security laws that are relevant to GDPR.
 Chief amongst them are: the [Foreign Intelligence Surveillance Act (FISA)](https://it.ojp.gov/PrivacyLiberty/authorities/statutes/1286) and Executive Order 12-333.
 FISA establishes ways for US law enforcement and intelligence agencies to gather information within the US about non-US entities suspected of espionage or terrorism.
 Executive Order 12-333 sets out how US intelligence agencies can gather information, including outside the borders of the US.

 Virtually every American software service is subject to FISA.
 That includes all the American big tech companies you can think of as well as any European service that uses cloud infrastructure from Amazon Web Services, Microsoft Azure, or Google Cloud Computing.
-It also includes small tech American companies like us, Basecamp LLC.
+It also includes small tech American companies like us, PROXIMA B SASU.
 However **to date, Basecamp has never been served a FISA order or National Security Letter.**

 Even so, these laws are relevant for why extra mechanisms need to be in place to allow the legal transfer of personal data from the EU to the US.
 Since GDPR went into effect in 2018, Basecamp has offered two such mechanisms: a data processing addendum; and voluntary participation in the EU-US Privacy Shield Framework and the Swiss-US Privacy Shield Framework.
 Currently, the data processing addendum is the primary mechanism as the Privacy Shield frameworks were invalidated in July and September 2020 respectively.